 - Study of High Net Worth Philanthropy

-The Study of High Net Worth Philanthropy biannually examines the giving patterns, priorities, and attitudes of America’s wealthiest households.
-The 2016 study is the sixth in a series written and researched by the school in partnership with Bank of America.
+The Study of High Net Worth Philanthropy biennually examines the giving patterns, priorities, and attitudes of America’s wealthiest households.
+The 2018 study is the seventh in a series written and researched in partnership with U.S. Trust.
 These studies, the first of which was issued in 2006, have set the benchmark for research on the giving practices of high net worth households.

 - Million Dollar List